Intelligible Predictive Models

 Do they work in clinical care?

-Our preliminary work on symbolic regression approaches to patient phenotyping have shown success in producing accurate and interpretable models of treatment resistant hypertension.
+Our preliminary work on symbolic regression approaches to patient phenotyping have shown success in producing accurate and interpretable models of treatment resistant hypertension3.
 More work is needed to scale and study these algorithms in routine clinical care.